nk412/nk412.github.io/src/photoblog/greenland.md

 ::image:dogs.avif(A peaceful afternoon slumber was accidentally disturbed.)

-::image:pups.avif(Not being able to pet them was the hardest part of my day.)
+::image:pups.avif(Not being able to pet them was the most frustrating part of my week.)

 South of Ilulissat is a giant field of over five hundred dogs and pups, barking, playing.
 And then without warning, they all howl in unison.
-If there's an official sound to Ilulissat, it's the sound of the dogs.
+If there's an official sound to Ilulissat, it has to be the sound of the dogs.